Last Updated on November 16, 2022 by Paroma

 5. Holiday season in San Francisco: Marvel at the Gingerbread house

-6. San Francisco Christmas events: Enjoy some afternoon tea
+6. How to spend Christmas in San Francisco: Enjoy some afternoon tea

 7. Christmas tours in San Francisco: Holiday Nights and Sights City Tour